 Also available in shrub form, some witch hazels are early spring bloomers, while others bloom in the fall.
 They are often grown for shrubby borders, tall hedges, or screening plants.

 In North America, you will commonly find two types of witch hazel: Hamamelis virginiana, which grows to 20 feet with a similar spread, grown in USDA hardiness zones 3 to 8; and Hamamelis vernalis, a shorter plant that grows to 10 or 15 feet, grown in zones 4 to 8.

 Hamamelis virginiana blooms from October to December.
 Hamamelis vernalis blooms in late winter and early spring (vernal means spring).
 Flowers of both types are yellow with reddish centers.

 These plants have good tolerance for clay soils and resist damage from deer.

 Purple-Leaf Sand Cherry

-Purple-leaf sand cherry, another example of a plant that can be trained as a tree or left to grow naturally as a shrub.
+Purple-leaf sand cherry, (Prunus × cistena ) is another example of a plant that can be trained as a tree or left to grow naturally as a shrub.
 This ornamental cherry tree produces white or light pink blooms in April.

 09 of 17